rf/nearest-category/README.md

 # tsp solving thing

-It solves instances of the traveling salesman problem which have categories, ie, we want to hit each category once.
+It solves instances of the traveling salesman problem which have categories, ie, we have two categories of cities and we want to hit each category once.

 ```javascript